-An easy recipe for delicious grilled chicken tenders, marinated in a tasty marinade of olive oil, honey, and hot sauce.
+These very flavorful chicken tenders are coated in a tasty mixture of olive oil, honey, and hot sauce, then grilled.

 I can't help but make chicken often.
-It's accessible, affordable, and my kids really like it.
+It's accessible and affordable, and my kids really like it.
 The grownups, however, do need some variety.
-This tasty recipe is a good way to make a somewhat boring meat more palatable.
+This tasty recipe is a good way to make somewhat boring meat into a rather palatable dish.

 I make these grilled chicken tenders regularly because they are delicious and very easy to make.
-The sweet-spicy marinade is wonderful.
+The sweet-and-spicy marinade is wonderful.
 Even the leftovers are good!

 You'll only need a few simple ingredients to make this tasty chicken recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need: